Back to Blog

 • Primarily designed for meetings, not service-based businesses (salons, clinics, etc.)

 Verdict: If you're a consultant, coach, or B2B professional booking meetings, Calendly is hard to beat.
 For service businesses with multiple appointment types, you'll hit its limitations quickly.
-We compare Calendly head-to-head with Cal.com and Acuity in our Calendly vs Cal.com vs Acuity comparison.
+We compare it head-to-head in our Calendly vs Cal.com vs Acuity comparison, and list seven Calendly alternatives if you've already decided.

 2. Cal.com

 Cal.com is the open-source alternative to Calendly.
-You can self-host it for free or use their managed cloud platform.
-It's gained serious traction since going open-source, and the feature set now rivals (and in some areas surpasses) the incumbents.
+You can self-host it for free or use the managed cloud platform — and its free Individuals plan is the most generous of the incumbents.

 What it does well:

-• Fully open-source — self-host for free with complete data ownership
+• Fully open-source — self-host for complete data ownership

 • Strong API for developers building custom integrations